top of page

 EVERYTHING THAT COMES OUT OF OBLIVION

 Pregnancies produce all kinds of psychological alterations in men.
 I have met males who started scoring class A’s after discovering they were parents-to-be; others stopped smoking; went vegan or joined a boxing gym.
 Some of the men took up pottery and others fled to Mongolia to ‘find themselves’ in the mountain ranges of The Atlai.
 I even came across a guy who decided to grow a vagina after being told he was about to be a dad.
 The bloke reappeared nine months later wearing a red Flamenco skirt and fake breasts.
-No one complained: the pregnant lady claimed she did not give two fucks about their gender as long as they chipped in for nappies and rent.
+No one complained: the pregnant lady claimed she did not give two potatoes about their gender as long as they chipped in for nappies and rent.

 Sandy was locked up in prison when he heard the news.
 One of the guards told him that a woman (my mother) had been in the police station in Irish Town screaming como una loca about it.
 There were no mobile phones in Gibraltar at that time and news moved from llanito to llanito old school.
 Sandy would rather have had a phone call from his wife I am sure.
 Imagine finding out you are going to be a dad from a guy in a black suit, who torments you with a police stick, and throws commands around in a mix of old Victorian English and obscure Andalusian slang!
 He was only nineteen when he heard.
 Bloody nineteen years of age!
 At nineteen I barely grew hairs on my testicles and Sandy was already a smuggler, a dad, and a convicted criminal.
 Sometimes, I think it should have been him to write all this.
 I am sure the writing would have had more rock and roll adventures, more high-paced speed boat chases, more drugged up beach parties, more brushes with the bobbies and less nonsense.
 But, Sandy is gone.
 It’s just me and I am here to talk about something else.
 I am here to talk about fatherhood.
 Fatherhood and the modern man (and the life of an underground singer songwriter in London, probably, but mostly about fatherhood).